menu

 Hebron is a very small town located in the state of Indiana.
 With a population of 3,746 people and three associated neighborhoods, Hebron is the 158th largest community in Indiana.

-Telecommuters are a relatively large percentage of the workforce: 8.27% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Hebron telecommute to their jobs.
+Overall, about 8.27% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The percentage of adults in Hebron with college degrees is slightly lower than the national average of 21.84% for all communities.
 14.97% of adults in Hebron have a bachelor's degree or advanced degree.